 The properties of the product are optimized by organic and inorganic treatments.

-Company Scholz, as an authorised distributor of Kronos, is responsible for Germany and offers the complete portfolio of pigments from Kronos.
+Scholz, as an authorised distributor of PRECHEZA and Kronos, is responsible for Germany and offers the complete portfolio of Titanium dioxide pigments.

 |Anatase pigments||Sulphate process||Chloride process|